 The Marion Institute is building a movement.
-We engage individuals and communities in a bioregulatory approach to whole body health.
+We engage individuals and communities in an alternative approach to whole-body health.
 We educate and empower by supporting, connecting and applying the science of self-healing.
 We believe optimal health is a basic human right, not a privilege.

 WHAT WE DO: